Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 - There are 21 functions in this file.

-- Function with the largest signature take 6 arguments, while the median is 0.
+- Function with the largest signature takes 6 arguments, while the median is 0.

 - Largest function has 19 statements in it, while the median is 4.

 - The most complex function has a cyclomatic complexity value of 9 while the median is 1.

 I manually tested all of the functions using different browsers and devices: all buttons work, maze images load, submit form sends me the email, GitHub profile opens in a new window, navigation works on each level, victory modal pops up in time, move counter is well implemented.
-Besides my test, I asked friends and family to play the game as much as they can, and tell me their opinion to help me what can I improve with.
+Besides my test, I asked friends and family to play the game as much as they can, and tell me their opinion to help me how can I improve it.
 The page is responsive, although as I mentioned, users with small devices are advised to switch to landscape mode for better user experience.

 ## Deployment

-This website was written in GitPod, and it's hosted using Github, deployed from the master branch (via Settings).
+This website was written in GitPod, and is hosted using Github, deployed from the master branch (via Settings).
 I've saved after every important change: starting with git status, git add ., git commit -m"" and in the end pushing the git to the Github repository.
 After every commitment, when you refresh the repository, you can see the changes.
 The main (landing) page of the website is named index.html.

 ### How to deploy the site